Dreamscape9999/Stock-predict-OCLHV/README.md

 the model is not perfect, let's make it perfect together!

-if you the model help you please click the star!
+welcome fork and if the model help you please click the star!

 and thanks Jason Brownlee, I learn much from his post!